DerGuru/The-Resonant/New Chapters/Part3/P3-03_Breathing_Room.md

-## Ch.
+ï»¿## Ch.
 03 - Breathing Room

-The first week of monitored freedom felt like learning to walk on ice—careful steps, constant awareness, the knowledge that one wrong move could send everything sliding.
+The first week of monitored freedom felt like learning to walk on iceâ€”careful steps, constant awareness, the knowledge that one wrong move could send everything sliding.

 Jason returned to his apartment for the first time in ten days.
-The door marker was still there—faint, visible only to resonance perception.
+The door marker was still thereâ€”faint, visible only to resonance perception.
 But now it felt different.
 Not hostile.
 Just... present.
 A reminder that he was being watched, but not hunted.

 Mrs. Amari opened her door as he climbed the stairs.
 "Jason.
 You're back."